poise/application/README.md

 - scm_provider: the provider class to use for the deployment.
 It defaults to `Chef::Provider::Git`, you can set it to `Chef::Provider::Subversion` to deploy from an SVN repository
 - repository: the URL of the repository the application should be checked out from
 - revision: an identifier pointing to the revision that should be checkout out
-- deploy_key: the public key to use to access the repository via SSH
+- deploy_key: the private key to use to access the repository via SSH
 - rollback\_on\_error: if true, exceptions during a deployment will be caught and a clean rollback to the previous version will be attempted; the exception will then be re-raised.
 Defaults to true; change it only if you know what you are doing
 - environment: a Hash of environment variables to set while running migrations
 - purge\_before\_symlink: an Array of paths (relative to the checkout) to remove before creating symlinks